fossas/fossa-cli/docs/user-guide.md

 Makes a best-effort attempt at inferring the correct configuration from current system state.
 If successful, it will write the configuration to a new or existing config file (defaults to `.fossa.yml`).

 If there are no modules defined in the configuration, it will scan the working directory for code modules to analyze.
-You can pass the `--force` to overwrite any existing modules in configuration.
+You can pass the `--overwrite` to overwrite any existing modules in configuration.

 By default, this command will filter out any modules that have `docs`, `test` or `example` in the path.
 You can disable this by passing the `--include-all` flag.

 #### Flags
-##### `-f, --force`
+##### `-O, --overwrite`
 Force scanning for new modules and overwrite any existing config.

 ##### `--include-all`